John Henry Newman: Early life and education

 Newman was born on 21 February 1801 in the City of London, the eldest of a family of three sons and three daughters.
 His father, John Newman, was a banker with Ramsbottom, Newman and Company in Lombard Street.
 His mother, Jemima (née Fourdrinier), was descended from a notable family of Huguenot refugees in England, founded by the engraver, printer and stationer Paul Fourdrinier.
 Francis William Newman was a younger brother.
 His younger sister, Harriet Elizabeth, married Thomas Mozley, also prominent in the Oxford Movement.
 The family lived in Southampton Street (now Southampton Place) in Bloomsbury and bought a country retreat in Ham, near Richmond, in the early 1800s.

 At the age of seven Newman was sent to Great Ealing School conducted by George Nicholas.
-There George Huxley, father of Thomas Henry Huxley, taught mathematics, and the classics teacher was Walter Mayers.
+There George Huxley, father of Thomas Henry Huxley, taught mathematics, and Walter Mayers taught classics.
 Newman took no part in the casual school games.
 He was a great reader of the novels of Walter Scott, then in course of publication, and of Robert Southey.
 Aged 14, he read sceptical works by Thomas Paine, David Hume and perhaps Voltaire.

 Evangelical

 At the age of 15, during his last year at school, Newman converted to Evangelical Christianity, an incident of which he wrote in his Apologia that it was "more certain than that I have hands or feet".
-Almost at the same time (March 1816) the bank Ramsbottom, Newman and Co. crashed, though it paid its creditors and his father left to manage a brewery.
+Almost at the same time (March 1816) the bank Ramsbottom, Newman and Co. crashed, though it paid its creditors, and his father left to manage a brewery.
 Mayers, who had himself undergone a conversion in 1814, lent Newman books from the English Calvinist tradition.
 "It was in the autumn of 1816 that Newman fell under the influence of a definite creed and received into his intellect impressions of dogma never afterwards effaced."
 He became an evangelical Calvinist and held the typical belief that the Pope was the antichrist under the influence of the writings of Thomas Newton, as well as his reading of Joseph Milner's History of the Church of Christ.
 Mayers is described as a moderate, Clapham Sect Calvinist, and Newman read William Law as well as William Beveridge in devotional literature.
 He also read The Force of Truth by Thomas Scott.

-Although to the end of his life Newman looked back on his conversion to Evangelical Christianity in 1816 as the saving of his soul, he gradually shifted away from his early Calvinism.
+Although to the end of his life, Newman looked back on his conversion to Evangelical Christianity in 1816 as the saving of his soul, he began to shift away from his early Calvinism.
 As Eamon Duffy puts it, "He came to see Evangelicalism, with its emphasis on religious feeling and on the Reformation doctrine of justification by faith alone, as a Trojan horse for an undogmatic religious individualism that ignored the Church's role in the transmission of revealed truth, and that must lead inexorably to subjectivism and skepticism."